leminhhieu2511/TechConf/README.md

    - The notification method on POST should save the notification object and queue the notification id for the function to pick it up
 2. Re-deploy the web app to publish changes

-## Monthly Cost Analysis
+## Development and testing Cost Analysis

-Complete a month cost analysis of each Azure resource to give an estimate total cost using the table below:

 | Azure Resource          | Service Tier                      | Monthly Cost |
 | ----------------------- | --------------------------------- | ------------ |